datsoftlyngby/soft2019fall-bi-teaching-material/week41/assignment_7/README.md

 One of the biggest challenges in real estate broking is -- not surpringly -- correct pricing.

-## Multi-class models.
+## Supervised Machine Learning; classification.

 In this assignment we return to the Boliga data.
-The objective is to build a classification machine learning model in Azure Machine Learning Studio (AML) from scratch.
-You will try to predict whether an estate sale will sell at over, at, or under the broker's initial pricing.
+The objective is to build a classification machine learning model from scratch.
+One _suggestion_ for some tooling is Azure Machine Learning Studio, AML.
+You will try to predict whether an estate sale will sell _over_, _at_, or _under_ the broker's initial pricing.
 What does that amount to?
-It amounts to a multi-class model.
+It amounts to classification model.

 How many classes do we have for this business case question?
+You can choose to base your model on 2 or more classes -- as we talked about during lectures.

 Put the answer in your hand-in and argue about what other good business questions could be posed from the Boliga data.
+It could also be that regression models could answer some interesting questions, mind you.

 ### Part 1: Data processing
-Get the Boliga data and geolocations into an AML account of your group, with the geolocations too.
+Get the Boliga data, including the geolocations, into your favorite machine learning tool.
+This could be AML, fx, but it is your choice.

 You will need to work on the target variable (class label) as it is an integer -- but should be categorical.
+Other things to consider are:

-Is the data clean, meaningful, well formed?
+Is the data

+  * clean,
+  * meaningful,
+  * well formed (æ,ø,å, etc)
+  * balanced?
+Do you need to _re-balance_ the data?
+  * how to re-balance, if needed?

 ### Part 2: ML model selection and construction
-In AML, build a three-level classification model with the objective of predicting whether a housing sale price was adjusted downwards, upwards, or not adjusted.
+Build a classification model, the objective being to predict whether a housing sale price would be adjusted or not adjusted.

 ### Part 3: Training & Validation
+Take out about 50 rows from each class in a separate dataframe, for your prediction step.
+Let's call them the _validation_ data set.

+Split the remaining (many!) rows in _training_ and _test_ data.

 With your _training_ and _test_ data set, train your model and validate it.
-Determine its performance by inspecting the ROC curve in AML.
+Determine its performance by inspecting the either the ROC curve -- if data are balanced, or the Precision-Recall curve -- if data are un-balanced.

+### Part 4: Report your findings (BI)
+Plot your predicted classes, for the 50 rows per class you kept aside (_validation_ data), on a map of Denmark.

+Use your knowledge of visualization taxonomy to color, size and place the points on the map.
+Also plot true class of the price change next to the predicted class.

+Write a brief 5-10 lines report, on your findings and conclusions from your prediction validation.

-### Part 4: House Keeping
+### Part 5: House Keeping
-Clean up your work space when you're done.
+Clean up your work space when you're done, if you chose AML or other paid ML as-a-service.
 You don't want unnecessary waste of resources, which you might want to use at a later time.
+And you definitely should avoid paying for it...

 ## Hand-in Procedure